dashpradeep99/docker-complete-tutorial/1-docker-introduction.md

 ## Prerequisite

 Make sure you have already [created a Docker Hub account](0-setup.md) before beginning this lab.
+You will be using `node-0` for this lab.

 ## Task 1: Verify your environment